MonetDB/MonetDB/HowToStart.rst

 The Suite
 ---------

-The MonetDB software suite consists of the following parts which need to be built in the correct order:
+The following are the most important parts of the MonetDB software suite:

 buildtools
 	Tools used only for building the other parts of the suite.
-	These tools are only needed when building from CVS.
+	These tools are only needed when building from Mercurial.
 When building from the source distribution (i.e. the tar balls), you do not need this.

-MonetDB
+common
 	Fundamental libraries used in the other parts of the suite.

 clients
 	Libraries and programs to communicate with the server(s) that are part of the suite.

-MonetDB4
-	The MIL-based server.
-This is required if you want to use XML/XQuery (pathfinder), and can be used with SQL.

-MonetDB5
+monetdb5
 	The MAL-based server.
 This can be used with and is recommended for SQL.

-pathfinder
-	The XML/XQuery engine built on top of MonetDB4.

 sql
 	The SQL server built on top of (targeted on) either MonetDB4 or MonetDB5.

-MonetDB4 and MonetDB5 are the basic database engines.
-One or the other is required, but you can have both.
-Pathfinder currently needs MonetDB4, sql can run on both MonetDB4 and MonetDB5 (the latter is recommended).

-The order of compilation and installation is important.
-It is best to use the above order (where pathfinder and sql can be interchanged) and to configure-make-make install each package before proceeding with the next.

 Prerequisites
 -------------